4chan: Threats of violence

-Incidents of child pornography
+In April of that same year, two other 4chan users, residents of California and Connecticut respectively, were also arrested for threatening to kill Chitwood on 4chan.

-A fixture of media attention, child pornography has been posted to 4chan various times.
+On the evening of April 2 and morning of April 3, 2024, two threats were posted on 4chan claiming there was a bomb in the Norwegian parliament building.
+Oslo police closed down the parliament building while the Norwegian Police Security Service carried out an investigation.
+No bomb was found in the building.
+The culprit behind the threats was not identified and nobody was arrested in relation to the case.

 Celebrity photo leaks

 On August 31, 2014, a compromise of user passwords at iCloud allowed a large number of private photographs taken by celebrities to be posted online, initially on 4chan.
 As a result of the incident, 4chan announced that it would enforce a Digital Millennium Copyright Act policy, which would allow content owners to remove material that had been shared on the site illegally, and would ban users who repeatedly posted stolen material.

 Gamergate

 Also in August 2014, 4chan was involved in the Gamergate controversy, which began with unsubstantiated allegations about indie game developer Zoë Quinn from an ex-boyfriend, followed by false allegations from anonymous Internet users.
 The allegations were followed by a harassment campaign against several women in the video game industry, organized by 4chan users, particularly /r9k/.
 Discussion regarding Gamergate was banned on 4chan due to alleged rule violations, and Gamergate supporters moved to alternate forums such as 8chan.